 The first place I lived was in married student housing on the Denison University campus in Granville, where my father was an undergraduate on the GI bill.
 In 1949, the dormitory-like rows of post-war buildings were known as the Enchanted Cottages.

-We lived in several places in Granville — on South Main Street, on Pearl Street, the Kappa Sigma house for part of a summer — before I reached the second grade, which meant a move to the less settled world of Las Vegas, New Mexico.
+We lived in several places in Granville — on South Main Street, on Pearl Street, the Kappa Sigma house for part of a summer, when my father was both a brother and caretaker.
+All this was before the second grade, which meant a move to the less settled world of Las Vegas, New Mexico.

 Granville is where I have my first recollections of smells, my first sense of words, my first sense of sadness because my mother insisted on reading “The Little Match Girl” to us on Christmas Eve.

 It is the setting for my first and still recurring nightmare.
 I suspect my father, as a stunt, let the baby stroller roll free down a steep, curving, brick drive to the university, showing off his athleticism by catching it before a crash.

 It’s where I had my first crush, although the dalliance might have lasted only the length of a school bus ride.
-Her father ran either Taylor’s or Scott’s drug store, across Broadway from each other and it’s unclear in my memory whether the crush was linked to dreams of soda fountain access.
+Her father ran either Taylor’s or Scott’s drug store, across Broadway from each other, and it’s unclear in my memory whether the crush was linked to dreams of special soda fountain access.

-Granville is where I caught my first fish, although it was returned to Raccoon Creek after swimming around for a while, confused, in the kitchen sink.
+Granville, as I said, is where I caught my first fish, although it was returned to Raccoon Creek after swimming around for a while, confused, in my grandparents’ kitchen sink, just up the hill on Main Street.
+My father said it was a sucker.

 It’s where I remember having my first soda fountain Coca Cola in a bell-shaped glass, sweating with crushed ice.